 Another popular tactic is the The Pomodoro Technique, which is that you work 25 minutes and take a 5 minute break.
 You can check your phone/emails And once you’ve worked 100 minutes, you take 15-20 minute break.
 It’s popular technique that was created in the 1980s by Francesco Cirillo.
 You can set a timer beside you.
 I think it’s important to get up out of your chair and move around.

-With all this amazing technology, it’s easier to have more face to face meetings.
+With all this amazing technology, it's easier to have more face to face meetings.
 Skype for business, Zoom and the list goes on.
-It was one of our favorite things to do..
-We get on video and laugh at our hair, or that one person was wearing PJ’s still and so on… we all know this happens.
+It was one of our favourite things to do.
+WE get on video and laugh at our hair, or that one person still wearing pyjamas still and so on... we all know this happens.
 But, we had fun with that!
-Face to Face virtual meetings are great because it allows us to connect and really hear and listen to what is going on.
-We tend to do less multi-tasking and more be more focused and engaged in the meeting.
+Face to face virtual meetings are great because it allows us to connect and really hear and listen to what is going on.
+We tend to do less multi-tasking and more focused and engaged in the meeting.

 Ergonomically Friendly Desk Environment